 The reality is that the system is broken.
 None of our theories of copyright work when it comes to developing countries.

-A study commissioned by the World Intellectual Property Organization (WIPO) (2015) shows that almost half of WIPO member states do not have an exception allowing libraries to make research copies for their users, and only 11% have a provision for inter-library document supply.
+A study commissioned by WIPO (2017) shows that nearly half of WIPO member states do not have an exception allowing libraries to make research copies for their users, and only 11% have a provision for inter-library document supply.